30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 2. Carrot preparation:

-• Peel the carrots (tip: hold at an angle while peeling)
+• Peel the carrots using a vegetable peeler (tip: hold at an angle while peeling)

 • Make sure all pieces are similar in size for even cooking